School Handbook

 - If a student plans to ride a bus other than their assigned bus, or get off at a stop other than their assigned stop, they must have a written note from a parent/guardian.
 This note must also be signed by the school office.

-- Is courteous to others.
+- Be inclusive and caring to others.

 Arrival